-Most of the contractual partners and guest researcher at the FDZ are researchers living in Germany.
-But there is also a significant part of users coming from abroad.
-In the period from 2006 to 2008 the numbers of contractual partners as well as on-site users from abroad increased as demonstrated by Figure 2.
+Most of the contractual partners and guest researchers at the FDZ are researchers living in Germany.
+But there is also a significant number of users coming from abroad.
+In the period from 2006 to 2008 the numbers of contractual partners as well as on-site users from abroad increased as demonstrated by Fig. 2.